Theo Öhlinger

-Theodor "Theo" Öhlinger (born 22 June 1939, in Ried im Innkreis) is an Austrian constitutional scholar and educator. Öhlinger was a member the Austrian Constitutional Court from 1977 to 1989 and a professor of constitutional and administrative law at the University of Vienna from 1974 to 2007.
-Since 1999, he has been serving as the deputy chairman of the board of trustees of the Vienna Museum of Art History.

-Öhlinger has published 23 books and more than 350 scholarly articles and appears as a frequent commentator on legal issues in the Austrian news media.
+Theodor Öhlinger (22 June 1939 – 10 December 2023) was an Austrian constitutional scholar and educator. Öhlinger was a member the Austrian Constitutional Court from 1977 to 1989 and a professor of constitutional and administrative law at the University of Vienna from 1974 to 2007.
+From 1999 until his death, he served as the deputy chairman of the board of trustees of the Vienna Museum of Art History. Öhlinger published 23 books and more than 350 scholarly articles and appeared as a frequent commentator on legal issues in the Austrian news media.
 Austrian President Alexander van der Bellen called him Austria's "operating system" during the turbulent times of May 2019.

 Early life

 Theo Öhlinger was born on 22 June 1939 in Ried im Innkreis.

 From 1950 to 1958, Öhlinger received his secondary education at a gymnasium with special emphasis on the classical humanities.
 In his adolescence, Öhlinger wanted to become an art historian; he spent much of his spare time collecting and cataloging reproductions of classical paintings.